 Let’s take a look at the various types of prepress proofs that Sheridan offers for your book projects.

-- Digital Halftone Proofs (DHP) – Produced on wide format Epson printers, DHPs have a simulated offset halftone dot pattern.
+- Digital Halftone Proofs (DHP) – Produced on wide format Epson printers, DHPs are hard copy proofs that have a simulated offset halftone dot pattern.
 DHPs are the best option for proofing the tonal quality of grayscale halftones.
 Recommended for: Projects where you need an accurate image of how the tonal quality of halftones will look when printed.

 - Softproofs – Softproofs are PDF proofs of the text or component file that you can download to your computer.
 Since computer monitors project color in RGB, and presses print in CMYK, softproofs are not an accurate representation of how color will appear when printed.
 When color and halftone quality are not a concern, softproofs offer an economical and timely option as they remove the cost of creating a paper proof and shipping it back and forth.
 Recommended for: Projects where you don’t need to review color or halftone quality.

 Note: DTPs, DHPs, and DCPs are printed on proof paper, which is different from the paper that your job will be produced with.
 If it is important to see a proof of your job on the actual stock it will be produced on, you will want to see a printed press proof.

 DTPs, DHPs, and DCPs are hardproofs that will be mailed to you.
 Sheridan sends all proofs via FedEx Next Day Air unless you specify another method.
 Typically, you will have 48 hours to review hard proofs and send us your approval.
 Softproofs typically have a shorter review period of 24 hours.